A Simple Breakdown of the Ingredients in the COVID Vaccines

 - Other ingredients

-“Overall, the main ingredients in the Pfizer-BioNTech and Moderna vaccines are very similar, and all three vaccines were found to be safe and efficacious in preventing symptomatic COVID-19 disease in rigorously conducted clinical trials.
+"Overall, the main ingredients in the Pfizer-BioNTech and Moderna vaccines are very similar, and all the currently approved vaccines were found to be safe and efficacious in preventing severe COVID-19 disease in rigorously conducted clinical trials.
 These COVID-19 vaccines are safe and went through the same rigorous testing process as other vaccines before being approved for emergent use in the United States.
 Although local and systemic side effects have been reported, as is the case for many other medical interventions, the risk of lacking protection against COVID-19 and developing severe disease far exceeds those posed by the vaccine itself. ” says Juan Ravell, M.D., division chief of allergy and immunology at Hackensack University Medical Center.
-“These ingredients are safe and the development of these COVID-19 vaccines marks a huge step towards acquiring herd immunity and the end of this pandemic.”
+“These ingredients are safe and the development of these COVID-19 vaccines marks a huge step towards acquiring herd immunity and the end of this pandemic."

 Next Steps & Resources: